Hasindu1/Hasindu1/README.md

 ### Glad to see you here! 🤩

-I'm a final year(4th year) software engineering undergraduate 🎓  at Sri Lanka Institute of Information Technology.
+I'm a software engineering postgraduate 🎓  at Sri Lanka Institute of Information Technology.
 As a self-motivated learner and a developer, I always contribute to online communities like GitHub, Stack Overflow,Meta Stack Exchange and HackerRank to share and enhance my knowledge 💡.
 I love to explore and learn new technologies ✨.

 ### Talking about Personal Stuffs:

-- 🔭 I’m currently working on EPIC Digital Banking Platform Project.
+- 🔭 I’m currently working at Codegen Internation as a Software Engineer.

-- 🌱 I’m currently learning Flutter

-- 🤔 I’m looking for help with Dart and Flutter

 - 💬 Ask me about Java based technolgies,ReactJs Iam happy to help